daffainfo/ctf-writeup/IrisCTF 2023/README.md

 # IrisCTF 2023
 CTF writeup for Iris CTF 2023.
-I took part in this CTF competition with the HCS (Heroes Cyber ​​Security) team, and got 8th place out of 1055 teams
+I took part in this CTF competition with the HCS (Heroes Cyber ​​Security) team and secured the 8th place out of 1055 teams

 Thanks to the HCS team especially @0xazr and @kos0ng